How does PADI work?

 Dividend growth therefore reflects the quality and growth strength of the dividend itself, independent of portfolio size.

-At portfolio level, we calculate dividend growth as a weighted average, based on the portfolio value of each security at the end of the selected period.
-This means that securities in which you hold a larger position have more influence on the total dividend growth than smaller positions.
+At the portfolio level, we calculate dividend growth as a weighted average based on the dividend income of each position at the end of the selected period.
+This means that positions that contribute more to your total PADI have more influence on the total dividend growth than positions with a smaller contribution.